-The CAS numbers listed for three substances referred to in Appendices 1 and 2 of Annex XVII to Regulation (EC) No 1907/2006 should be updated to reflect the up-to-date identification of those three substances and ensure clarity and accuracy in the application of the restriction.
+The CAS numbers listed for three substances referred to in Appendices 1 and 2 of Annex XVII to Regulation (EC) No 1907/2006 should be updated to reflect the up-to-date identification of those three substances, and ensure clarity and accuracy in the application of the restriction.

 Following the classifications of lead, in both powder and massive form, and most lead compounds as reproductive toxicant category 1A, Appendix 5 of Annex XVII to Regulation (EC) No 1907/2006 was amended by Commission Regulation (EU) 2017/1510 to include lead (EC No 231-100-4; CAS No 7439-92-1) in both powder [particle diameter < 1 mm] and massive form [particle diameter ≥ 1 mm].
 That Appendix was also amended by Commission Regulation (EU) 2023/1132 to include most lead compounds.
 Consequently, lead, in both powder and massive form, and most lead compounds fall within the scope of entry 30 of Annex XVII to Regulation (EC) No 1907/2006 and their placing on the market and use for supply to the general public as substances on their own, in mixtures or as constituent of other substances is banned.

-According to Article 3(3) of Regulation (EC) No 1907/2006, an article is an object which during production is given a special shape, surface or design which determines its function to a greater degree than does its chemical composition.
-As regards fishing weights, their function is to provide weight to fishing devices, such as lines or lures.
-The most important characteristics a fishing weight needs to have in order to perform its function is to be heavy, dense and chemically stable.
-Those characteristics are all directly related to the chemical composition of the fishing weight.
-The shape, surface and design of the weight are less relevant for the function of the weight than its chemical composition.
-Against that background, it could be considered that a fishing weight is not an article under Regulation (EC) No 1907/2006, but rather a substance or a mixture.
-As a result, fishing weights containing lead or lead compounds (‘lead fishing weights’) that are classified as reproductive toxicant category 1A and listed in Appendix 5 of Annex XVII to Regulation (EC) No 1907/2006, are subject to the provisions set out in entry 30 of that Annex.
+According to Article 3(3) of Regulation (EC) No 1907/2006, an article is an object which during production is given a special shape, surface or design, which determines its function to a greater degree than does its chemical composition.
+As regards fishing sinkers, their function is to provide weight to fishing devices, such as lines or lures.
+Most fishing sinkers need to be heavy, dense and chemically stable in order to perform their function.
+Those characteristics are directly related to the chemical composition of the fishing sinkers.
+For most fishing sinkers, the shape, surface and design of the sinker could be considered less relevant for the function of the sinker than the chemical composition.
+Against that background, it could be considered that most fishing sinkers are not articles pursuant to Regulation (EC) No 1907/2006, but rather substances or mixtures.
+As a result, fishing sinkers containing lead or lead compounds (‘lead fishing sinkers’) that are classified as reproductive toxicant category 1A and listed in Appendix 5 of Annex XVII to Regulation (EC) No 1907/2006, could be subject to the provisions set out in entry 30 of that Annex.

-At the same time, lead fishing weights fall within the scope of a specific restriction process under Article 69(1) of Regulation (EC) No 1907/2006, which the Commission initiated on 16 July 2019.
-During that process, the European Chemicals Agency (‘the Agency’) concluded that lead or its compounds in certain fishing tackle, including fishing weights, poses a risk to the environment and human health that is not adequately controlled and that needs to be addressed on a Union-wide basis.
-The Agency recommended specific conditions to address the identified risks from lead fishing tackle.
-The Agency identified in which fishing tackle lead poses a significant risk and should therefore be restricted, and for which a derogation could be introduced because of lower risks or lack of suitable alternatives.
+At the same time, lead fishing sinkers fall within the scope of a specific restriction process under Article 69(1) of Regulation (EC) No 1907/2006, which was initiated by the Commission on 16 July 2019.
+During that process, the European Chemicals Agency (‘the Agency’) concluded that lead or its compounds in certain fishing tackle, including fishing sinkers, poses a risk to the environment and human health that is not adequately controlled and that needs to be addressed on a Union-wide basis.
+The Agency proposed specific restriction conditions to address the identified risks from lead fishing tackle.
+They identified in which fishing tackle lead poses a significant risk and should therefore be restricted, and in which fishing tackle lead could be permitted because of lower risks or lack of suitable alternatives.
 The Agency also proposed transitional periods of different durations for the application of the restriction to different types of lead fishing tackle, depending on the risks they pose and the availability of alternatives.
-Based on the Agency’s recommendations, entry 63 of Annex XVII to Regulation (EC) No 1907/2006 should be amended to introduce specific restrictions on the placing on the market and use of lead or its compounds in fishing tackle, including lead fishing weights.
+Based on the Agency’s recommendations, entry 63 of Annex XVII to Regulation (EC) No 1907/2006 should be amended to introduce specific restrictions on the placing on the market and use of lead or its compounds in fishing tackle, including lead fishing sinkers.